Comparing Moq to Rhino Mocks

 From a user point of view i find the Moq API a bit cleaner because it frees me from thinking about the record-replay model and Rhino Mocks wants me to make assertions on a stub.
 Apart from that the differences are rather small given for the use-cases i presented in Getting started with Moq.

-• Creating instances:
+• Creating instances

 // Rhino